-Prior to joining Bracewell, Kyle interned for the US Trustee Program at the Department of Justice.
-He was also a judicial extern for Magistrate Judge Kimberly Priest Johnson of the US District Court for the Eastern District of Texas and a judicial intern for Justice Bill Whitehill of the Fifth District Court of Appeals of Texas.
+Prior to joining Bracewell, Kyle interned for the U.S. Trustee Program at the Department of Justice.
+He was also a judicial extern for Magistrate Judge Kimberly Priest Johnson of the U.S. District Court for the Eastern District of Texas and a judicial intern for Justice Bill Whitehill of the Fifth District Court of Appeals of Texas.
 Kyle also worked as a corporate counsel extern for a large oil company.

 Recent Notable Matters

-Baker Hughes — Defended client in suit brought by German entity to obtain U.S. discovery for use in an international arbitration related to equipment installed in natural gas storage caverns throughout Germany.
+Baker Hughes — successfully defended client in suit brought by German entity to obtain U.S. discovery for use in an international arbitration related to equipment installed in natural gas storage caverns throughout Germany.
 The application for discovery was denied at the district court level; contributed to appellate briefing in the Third Circuit.

 Global distributor of oil and gas tubular products — obtained confidential settlement rooting from breach of contract action against national software reseller and IT infrastructure provider relating to implementation of enterprise resource planning (“ERP”) software

 “Life After Lorenzo—The Strained Re-Emergence of Scheme Liability,” Securities Regulation Law Journal, April 1, 2020.